CurveDocs/curve-docs/docs/crvUSD/amm.md

 ## **Admin Ownership**

 The `admin` of each AMM is usually set to the corresponding `Controller` contract of the according market.
-This variable can only be set once and not updated agian as the `set_admin` function checks the follwoing: `assert self.admin == empty(address)`.
+This variable can only be set once and not updated again as the `set_admin` function checks the following: `assert self.admin == empty(address)`.

 The admin can only be set once, which is done when deploying the AMM.
 Therefore, the `admin` cannot be changed.